eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 Current implementation is build for official AL2 EKS AMIs, that includes dependencies such as AWS CLI and jq, however it's ought to be possible for one to create a stripped-down AMI and re-use the bootstrap script.

-Aside from all of the above concerns, it's crucial to bare in mind that the dependencies of bootstrap process should not pose requirements that affect running of the node or the entire cluster past the bootstrap stage.
+Aside from all of the above concerns, it's crucial to bear in mind that the dependencies of bootstrap process should not pose requirements that affect running of the node or the entire cluster past the bootstrap stage.
 For example, relying on particular AWS APIs implies instance role has to be adjusted to allow for access to such APIs, which could otherwise be avoided, or any software required solely for bootstrap function has to be tracked for security vulnerabilities.